evelyn-website/family-photo/SETUP_INSTRUCTIONS.md

 4. Enter the code and your new password
 5. Sign in with your new password

-**Note**: Password reset codes expire after a period of time.
+**Note**: Password reset codes expire after 15 minutes.
 If you don't receive the email, check your spam folder or request a new code.

 ## Troubleshooting

 ### Password reset email not received

-- Verify `AUTH_RESEND_KEY` is set in Convex environment variables
+- Verify both `AUTH_RESEND_KEY` and `AUTH_RESEND_FROM_EMAIL` are set in Convex environment variables (both are required)
 - Check Resend dashboard for email delivery status
 - Ensure the email address is correct and on the allowlist
+- Verify the "from" email address is verified in Resend (required for production)
 - Check spam/junk folder

 ### "Access Denied" when accessing Admin Panel